For the first time since NATO's founding, European allies are sending soldiers to Greenland in response to threats from Washington—not Moscow.

 44 hours in Nuuk

-By Sunday morning, the soldiers were at the airport with all their gear.
+By Sunday morning, the 15 soldiers were at the airport with all their gear.
 Berlin had ordered them home.
+All planned meetings—including a visit to the Danish base at Kangilinnguit—were canceled.
 No explanation was given.
-They departed on a commercial Icelandair flight, according to Bild, which reported that all scheduled meetings had been canceled.
+They departed on a commercial Icelandair flight, according to Bild, which reported that the team had been expected to extend their original two-day stay.

-The withdrawal came hours after Trump announced tariffs on countries participating in the Greenland exercises.
+The abrupt departure came hours after Trump announced tariffs on countries participating in the Greenland exercises.

 Greenlanders in tears, Ukrainians die, Kremlin in joy: Sowing discord in West is Putin’s core idea